Golden Milk for Dogs

 - 2 tbsp coconut milk powder (see below)

-You can use more or less of the spices if you wish to alter the supplementation content or smell/taste of the gummies, or something omit completely to better suit your dog.
-These are intentionally strong in turmeric, for reasons in the introduction above.
+The pictured treats are intentionally strong in turmeric, for reasons in the introduction above.
 Don’t go overboard though!
 In addition to making the treats potent in scent and flavour, too much powder will make it difficult to get the gummies to set and unmould cleanly due to settling powder sediment.
-Keep it under 2 tbsp maximum (I typically use a tablespoon or less in gummies) and see the additional tips below for suspensions.
+Keep it under 2 tbsp maximum (I typically use a tablespoon or less per cup of base liquid in gummies).
+See the additional tips below for suspensions.

 Powdered low-fat coconut milk works wonderfully for baking and cooking.
-In addition to helping balance the strong earthy turmeric, it adds nutrients and a great scent (and I assume taste, but didn’t sample!) to the gummies.
+In addition to helping balance the strong earthy turmeric, it adds nutrients and a great scent.
+And I assume a yummy taste too, but I didn’t sample the treats.
+Hehehe.
 If you don’t have it, you can leave it out or swap some of your stock for coconut milk instead.
 Easy peasy!
+We did an adaptation with a mixture of stock and coconut milk as the base liquid for Oli’s golden Oldie birthday party treats.
+It worked beautifully.

 - Measure the cool stock into a small pan.